sislab-unitn/Let-s-Give-a-Voice-to-Conversational-Agents-in-VR/readme.md

 `conda create -f server/rasa_bots/environment.yml` and afterwards running  `python -m spacy download en_core_web_lg`

+## DB location
+inside `server/db/config.toml` change the variable `db_path` with the full path you want to save your conversations.
+Due to limitations of Rasa, it cannot prevent startup if the path is not correct, so please make sure the path is correct

 ### Set up Rasa bots
 This project contains 4 bots, 3 related to the healthcare environment and one for movie domain
 ```